-In this experiment, it was observed that increasing the population size to more than 50 individuals produced improvements in the objective function compared with the actual route.
-However, as in the previous experiment, the run time increased considerably, so a population size of 50 was chosen because it had a good ratio of run time to solution improvements.
-The evaluation of metaheuristics with genetic algorithms against a VRPTW MIP model programmed in GAMS, shown better results of the MIP model by approximately 9% if the objective function of total distance traveled by the truck is considered.
+The evaluation of metaheuristics with genetic algorithms against a VRPTW MIP model programmed in GAMS showed a better result of the MIP model by approximately 9% if the objective function of total distance traveled by the truck is evaluated.
 However, the implementation of the MIP model was more complicated in terms of the construction of the directed graphs for the arcs between customers and the measurement of each one of them.
 Which makes it difficult to implement in a real company since the amount of customer nodes in such companies oscillates between 20 or more customers for a normal working day, which as indicated above increases the time of elaboration of the mathematical model and the computational cost would be very high.
 While, the main advantage of metaheuristics with GA lies in the short execution time, since in all the executions with up to 24 customers.
 Its execution time did not exceed one minute, providing "good solutions" in all cases without being the most optimal solution, but without being too far away from it, and being better than the empirical routing that is currently done in the company studied.
 This makes it totally possible to implement the proposed model in a real auto parts distribution company.
 In addition, the answers given by the application can be improved by increasing the size of the population and the number of generations in the GA parameters, but would unnecessarily increase the time and cost of execution.

-After the calculation of the optimal route sequences, it was possible to observe a time availability in the truck of the northern route, which could contribute to fulfill the deliveries of a truck assigned to another route.
-This shows the importance of previous planning of routes and transport zones and the redesign of the distribution network for the company studied.
+On the southern route it was noted that the GA metaheuristics proposed in this study did not meet the higher time window, which showed a poor distribution of the geographical distances of the customers that the company currently has, the traffic in Quito, and the large distances that the truck had to travel.
+In these cases should consider transmitting several surplus customers of the southern route to the truck of the northern route, which did meet its route and even had a surplus time.
+This shows the importance of previous planning of routes and transport areas and the redesign of the distribution network for the company studied.
 In addition, it is a possibility of improvement for this company.

-The infrastructure or road network available in the DMQ due to its geography and traffic issues can be addressed by applying mathematical and metaheuristic models that consider time windows and geographic zoning of the nodes.
+The infrastructure or road network available in the city of Quito due to its geography and traffic issues can be addressed by applying mathematical and metaheuristic models that consider the time windows and geographic zoning of the nodes.
 However, as the number of these nodes increases, the problems of sequencing vehicle routes will become more difficult to solve even for the hybrid GA metaheuristics.